hiramf/tsp-hiram/docs/log.rst

     + write tests

   + write CLI
+  + Add a scaling feature to the distance matrix because rounding can cause problems
   + Create a Dockerfile for deployment as an API
   + Visualize routes with networkx
   + Parallelize nearest_neighbour_algorithm with dash